shalgilab/DoGFinder/README.md

 ##### Output:
 Processed read files, to be used as input for Get_DoGs: rawdata/bam_control1.sorted_DS.bam,rawdata/ bam_control2.sorted_DS.bam,...
+The files will be located at the same folder where the original bam files located
+Note: if you have paired-end bam file, the out file will have PE in his name
 ##### Note: This step may take long time

 ####  Step 3: Get_DoGs